-But life isn’t always fairy tales and often it can feel like we loose connection with the prince we found ourselves dreaming of.
-Reconnecting with your spouse, especially as a working mama, can be difficult and frustrating.
+But life isn’t always fairy tales and often it can feel like we lose connection with the prince we found ourselves dreaming of.
+Finding ways to reconnect with your spouse, especially as a working mama, can be difficult and frustrating.
 We are busy.
-We have kids crying for out attention, our bodies are aging, and our minds are spinning.
+We have kids crying for our attention, our bodies are aging, and our minds are spinning.

 We may be juggling work, extended family, kids with special needs, or opposite schedules.
-There are ways that you and your spouse can reconnect after growing apart.
+But you can reconnect with your spouse even if you have grown apart.

 When my husband and I went through several family losses and job changes in a row, we each struggled to communicate in an effective way.
 We needed time to evaluate our own needs and grieve appropriately.
 As a result, we struggled to find a balance between what we each needed personally and together as a couple.

-Just a disconnections can be a slow downward spiral, reconnection takes time and patience in building.
+Just as disconnection can be a slow downward spiral, reconnection takes time and patience in the building.
 As with anything, progress toward the end goal is the most practical way to see improvement.
 As you strive to reconnect with your spouse, there are six simple approaches you can consider.